T

 Insider tips

-• Learn a few basic Italian phrases; while English is understood in tourist areas, locals appreciate the effort.
+• Learn a few basic Italian phrases; while English is spoken in tourist areas, it's always appreciated.

 Packing highlights